 Either a PS/2 mouse or PS/2 keyboard may be connected to the single PS/2 port.
-If you wish to connect two PS/2 devices, you need to buy an optional PS/2 Y-adapter as shown in this illustration.
+If you wish to connect two PS/2 devices, you need to use a PS/2 Y-adapter as shown in this illustration.